Normande (film)

-Normande (La Tête de Normande St-Onge) is a Canadian drama film from Quebec, directed by Gilles Carle and released in 1975.
+Normande (La Tête de Normande St-Onge) is a 1975 Canadian drama film from Quebec, directed by Gilles Carle.
 The film stars Carole Laure as the titular Normande St-Onge, a woman who is slowly losing her grip on reality as her difficult circumstances lead her to retreat into a fantasy world.

-The film's cast also includes Raymond Cloutier, Reynald Bouchard, Carmen Giroux and Denys Arcand.
+The film's cast also includes Raymond Cloutier, Reynald Bouchard, Carmen Giroux, Jean-Pierre Bergeron and Denys Arcand.

 Lewis Furey won the Canadian Film Award for Best Musical Score at the 27th Canadian Film Awards for his work on the film.
 The film was also a nominee for Best Feature Film, but did not win.